Battle of Ilomantsi (1944): Soviet

-General Meretskov's Karelian Front's forces advancing towards Ilomantsi consisted of two divisions of the Soviet 32nd Army under Lieutenant General Filip D. Garelenko–the 176th (Colonel V. I. Zolotarev) and 289th (Major General Tsernuha) Rifle Divisions.
+General Meretskov's Karelian Front's forces advancing towards Ilomantsi consisted of two divisions of the Soviet 32nd Army under Lieutenant General Filip D. Gorelenko–the 176th (Colonel V. I. Zolotarev) and 289th (Major General Chernukha) Rifle Divisions.
 Later as the battle progressed and the advancing divisions were encircled, Soviet forces in the area were reinforced by the 3rd, 69th and 70th Naval Infantry Brigades and other formations.

 According to Soviet archives, at the beginning of the Karelian Front's offensive on 21 June 1944 the two Soviet divisions had a combined strength of roughly 16,000 men.
 By the time (31 July) the Finnish counterattack at Ilomantsi started, their strength had dropped to 11,000 men.
 After the 3rd Naval Infantry (ru.
 Morskaya Pekhota) Brigade and the 69th and 70th Naval Rifle (ru.
 Morskaya Strelkovy) Brigades were brought to support the encircled 176th and 289th Rifle Divisions, the combined Soviet infantry strength in Ilomantsi was slightly higher than 20,000 men.

 Battle

 At first, the Soviet offensive seemed to be successful as on 21 July 1944, the Red Army units were able to reach the Finnish-Soviet border of 1940 for the only time during the entire Soviet offensive of 1944 and, in fact, ever since 1941.
 Finnish reinforcements arrived on 28 July, and on 31 July Raappana started the counterattack.
 Already by 1 August the Finns had cut the sole road leading to the 176th Rifle Division and by 3 August both Soviet divisions were encircled as the Finnish forces utilized envelopment tactics ("motti" in Finnish) that drew upon ancient methods of warfare and those already used by them in the Winter War (1939–1940).
-Soldiers of the Erillinen Pataljoona 4 disrupted the supply lines of the Soviet artillery, preventing effective fire support.
+Soldiers of the Erillinen Pataljoona 4 (Separate battalion 4) disrupted the supply lines of the Soviet artillery, preventing effective fire support.

 The Soviets deployed three brigades with armor support to open the road connections to the encircled divisions but Finnish efforts prevented them.
 Renewed attacks distracted the Finns enough to allow the encircled Soviet forces to escape through the dense forests by abandoning their heavy equipment.
 Given the element of surprise and due to the superior numbers of the Soviets, the Finnish troops guarding the encircled divisions had little hope of containing organized breakouts, especially in the forests, and so many of the encircled Soviets managed to escape to their own side with the last escaping on 10 August.

 The Utrio area played a central role in General Raappana's plan of defence.
 Fast-moving battalions from the Cavalry Brigade, experienced in forest warfare, drove through this area between lakes, as a wedge between the attacking Soviet 176th and 289th Rifle Divisions.
 The opening battles fell on the Finnish Jaeger Battalion 6.
 When it implemented the encirclements at Leminaho and the Lutikkavaara hill, the Uusimaa Dragoon Regiment attacked through Utrio and the River Ruukinpohja, with flanking from the Jaeger Battalion 1.